 Frequent hand washing, social-distancing, and use of face masks continues to be very important.
 Experts also say people are significantly less likely to get Covid-19 while outside.
 One Doctor indicated the risk exposure for an indoor event is 19-times higher than an outdoor event.
 We are focusing on outdoor events.
 I’m not comfortable holding a typical indoor Business meeting or indoor lunch event.
 Instead information and updates are sent via email and lunches are held outside.
 We monitor guidelines and recommendations from the CDC, Gov.Ivey, and local government.
 Statistics for the state and counties are monitored in considering club events.

 A couple of important comments from the CDC to keep-in-mind: (1) About 33% of covid-19 infected persons have ‘no symptoms’ (e.g. asymptomatic) and (2) About 40 - 50% of transmissions occur before an infected person has symptoms.
 This is what makes Covid-19 so easy to spread.
-World-wide stats put the mortality rate at 3.4% and US at 3.7% and are dropping as the age-range for new cases is dropping.
+World-wide stats show the mortality rate dropping - likely due to improvements in treatment and lower age-range for new cases.
 It's a dangerous virus, esp to individuals age 50 and higher, and others with health issues.

-Governor Ivey announced the statewide mask mandate on 7/15/20 that went into effect on July 16.
-Gov Ivey extended the mask mandate to continue till at least Nov 8th.
+Governor Ivey announced the statewide mask mandate that went into effect on July 16.
+Gov Ivey held a press conference on 11/5 and she extended the mask mandate to continue till at least December 11th.
 The order states a face covering must be worn in public when in close contact with other people.
 Specifically, must wear a mask/face covering when: (1) within 6 feet of a person from another household, (2) an indoor space open to the public, (3) a vehicle operated by a transportation service such as Uber, (4) or an outdoor public space where 10 or more people are gathered - this applies to CAMS events.

 CAMS is a Birmingham, Alabama based Miata club.
 It was organized in March of 1991 and has grown steadily since.
 The membership of CAMS represents a wide variety of personalities, professions, and ages with one common interest: theMiata